Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 09/30/2021 Release

+#### Notes
+***Significant work has been done to improve performance of the CRISP Mobile application over the last week, culminating in a release being finalized for 09/30/2021.
+Please let us (Deb Adams, Caleb Pusey) know if you notice any problems.
+Our plan is to further optimize performance over the coming weeks and to make future upgrades more seamless***

+**Switched on-device data storage to a more responsive system (SQLite, for both inspection data as well as photos)**

+**Reduced amount of times the screen needs to be re-rendered based on new data arriving on the device**

+**Updated the sync status indicator to give EFTs better visibility into when the app is busy syncing**

+**Added a waiting delay on creating a new Observation to allow the system to ensure all data is present before the Observation is created.
+This should significantly reduce errors where Observations do not make it off of the mobile device**

 ## 09/08/2021 Release

 #### Features